How To Buy A Car In The USA On A Tourist Visa - Things To Consider When Buying A Vehicle As A Foreigner

 So you've decided to purchase a vehicle rather than rent for your upcoming visit to the United States.
 Maybe it's because you will be here for an extended period of time and it works out cheaper than renting.
 Sometimes the one way drop off fee can be huge.
 Maybe it is because you are under 25 and with the additional charge you are better off buying your own car/van.
-Whatever your reasons may be there are a couple of things to consider when purchasing your new or used vehicle as a foreigner.
+Whatever your reasons may be, there are a couple of things to consider when purchasing your new or used vehicle as a foreigner on a tourist visa.

 1. WILL YOU HAVE AN ADDRESS YOU CAN HAVE THE REGISTRATION AND TITLE SENT TO?

 After purchasing your new vehicle you will need to visit the DMV to have the car registered and to get the title changed into your name.
 You will need to have the registration and title sent to a physical address.
 This may take up to several weeks depending on what state you are in.
 It is important when planning your trip to consider whether you will have the time to wait for the registration and title to be mailed out to you.

 2. WHAT STATE ARE YOU BUYING THE CAR?

 It is worth considering which state you will be purchasing your vehicle in as this will determine the price of the car, how much sales tax will be and even possibly the condition of the vehicle.
 States like California have higher car prices because of strict emission regulations and higher registration costs while states like Oregon do not have a sales tax.
 If you check out vehicle prices in Nevada or Arizona you will see you get a much better deal for the price you pay.
 It might also be worth remembering to check you car for rust if purchasing from any of the eastern states that receive snow as a vast amount of corrosive salt is used on the roads.
 Most flights to America come through LA but if you want less hassle and a cheaper car it might be worth considering another state to purchase your vehicle.